Controllers

 Missing input parameter age

 The reason is that we did not pass the age parameter.
-This can be resolved by setting a default value for the parameter, for example:
+This can be solved by setting a default value for the parameter.
+For example:

 <?php